 You work with others every day.
-Some of them are in–house personnel while others are outside contractors, partner companies or clients.
+Some of them are in–house personnel while others are outside contractors, partner companies, or clients.
 You need to receive files from them, and you already use Google Drive.
-Would it not be great to allow anyone to upload to your Google Drive without singing in or registering a Gmail account?
+Would it not be great to allow anyone to upload to your Google Drive without singing in or registering with a Gmail account?

-Receive Files in Google Drive with Forms
+Receive Large Files in Google Drive with File Upload Forms

-Create an upload form with File Request Pro
+Create an Upload Form with File Request Pro

 14 Days trial.
 No credit card required